LiquidFun/aoc_tiles/README.md

             # Language sorting shows the preference of the order of the languages to use.
             # Exclude paterns are globs which can be used to exclude files when creating
             # the tiles.
 See the customization section in the README for more flags.
+            # Simply remove the comments (#) below for args and the flags you want.
             # args:
             #     - --auto-add-tiles-to-git=amend
             #     - --language-sorting=jl,kt,py,rs